 There’s also a range of free tutorials available to watch on YouTube which can help you to get to grips with the craft.
 For example, why not take a look at the video below on how to upholster your dining room chairs?

 There are many different benefits to learning a craft.
 For example, it can help you relax and unwind, offer you a new business opportunity, or simply allow you to express yourself and have fun.

-It can also encourage mindfulness, give you something positive to focus on, and offer a few minutes or hours of escapism and peace.
+It can also encourage mindfulness, give you something positive to focus on, and offer a few minutes or hours of escapism.
 Plus, you’ll have something to keep and treasure at the end of it.

-If you didn’t find what you were looking for in this article, you can find more inspiration in some of our other creative articles; 9 creative skills that you can learn from home, An introduction to card making, 13 winter arts and crafts ideas, and How to create an inspiring vision board.
+You can find more creative inspiration on the hobbies and activities and art and culture sections of our website.
+There’s everything from; 9 creative skills that you can learn from home and An introduction to card making to 13 winter arts and crafts ideas and How to create an inspiring vision board.

-You’ll also find a range of arts and crafts events, including watercolour painting, over on Rest Less Events.
+You’ll also find a range of arts and crafts events, including portrait drawing, over on Rest Less Events.